 Are you trying to eat less sugar to reverse diabetes?

-Eating less sugar today is much more complicated with all the different foods and products available.
+Eating less sugar to reverse diabetes today is much more complicated with all the different foods and products available.
 If you are trying to make better food choices, you might find it much more confusing than you thought.
 This article will hopefully help answer some of your questions.

 The connection between sugar, diabetes, and other health problems